 - Choose if you want to “Only redirect with www.”
 “Redirect with or without www.” or “Do Not Redirect www.“

-- Click the Add button when you are finished.
+- Click Add when finished.